heptarch/heptarch.github.io/projects.md

 With a state-backed monopoly, this realpolitik just didn't apply to Bell.
 The product ensured a healthy supply of capital and research problems, but didn't govern the outcome.
-In modern Big Tech, the product is the outcome.
+In modern Big Tech, the product *is* the outcome.
+And when it isn't connected to the product, we get the quirky moonshots that sound like they were stolen from Randall Munroe's latest book.